Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

   </a>
 </p>

-## Angular compiler is now much faster!
+## Angular compiler is now much faster and more powerful!

 As you may know, Angular has two ways to work:
 - one where the templates are compiled at runtime (Just in time, JiT)